evaluationcopy/pfsense-suricata-elk-docker/README.md

 Suricata seems to log both the eve json and it's regular output into the syslog.

 Logstash has a parsing error, which I believe is related to the Suricata non-json logging.
+This doesn't stop it from logging, but future work could remove the error.

 Some numeric data in elasticsearch appears to be logged as a string type, such as dest_port.
 Work can be done in the logstash configs to convert this to numeric to enable range queries in kibana.